top of page

 Can I drink alcohol?

 If you like alcohol, then yes.
 I don’t tell clients to restrict certain foods and the same goes for alcohol.
-What I will do is educate you around the impact that it MAY have, better choices that could be made and how to structure your week so that you can include a night out and still stay on track.
+What I will do is educate you around the impact that it MAY have, better choices that could be made and how to structure your week so that you can include a night out.

 Can I eat out?